Zenfone Max Pro M2 Review – Perfect Budget Daily Driver?

 What’s Inside the Box

 I’ve already made a very quick unboxing video of the Max Pro M2 at a special preview during its launch last December 2018.
 Included in the box is some paperworks (User Guide, Warranty Card), a Clear Rubber/Jelly Case, Sim Toolkit, USB Cable, Charging Brick, Headset, and the phone itself.
-Check out the video below.
+You can check out the video below.

 Design and Build Quality